Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Mixing/Readme.md

 - __shaking_type__
   - Type: string
-  - Description: The type of shaking used to mix the reaction could be e.g. horizontal or vertical shaking.
+  - Description: The type of shaking used to mix the reaction could be e.g. horizontal, vertical, back-and-forth or circulatory.

 - __deflection__
   - Type: posfloat